Greece prepares reform bill, lenders seek concessions

 "We need to see a very significant policy move on the Greek side this week to recreate confidence the process," the official said, speaking on condition of anonymity.

-"It could be pensions, it could be the labor market but ... they have to pay the political cost.
+"It could be pensions, it could be the labour market but ... they have to pay the political cost.
 The Eurogroup wants to see that political cost being paid."

 The lenders have said a partial disbursement of frozen aid is not possible until Greece has presented and implemented a full list of reforms.
 Athens is hoping an initial deal will prompt the European Central Bank to loosen restrictions that prevent Greek banks from buying more Treasury bills.